Andrew Hawkins

-Andrew Austin Wyatt Hawkins (born March 10, 1986) is an American former professional football wide receiver.
-He played six seasons in the National Football League (NFL) with the Cincinnati Bengals and Cleveland Browns and two seasons for the Montreal Alouettes of the Canadian Football League (CFL), where he was part of back-to-back Grey Cup Championships.
+Andrew Austin Wyatt Hawkins (born March 10, 1986) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
+He played six seasons in the NFL with the Cincinnati Bengals and Cleveland Browns and two seasons for the Montreal Alouettes in the CFL, where he was part of back-to-back Grey Cup Championships.
 He had signed with the New England Patriots in the 2017 offseason, but announced his retirement just days before training camp.
 He played college football for the Toledo Rockets from 2004 to 2007.

 Early life

 Hawkins attended Bishop McCort High School in his hometown of Johnstown, Pennsylvania, where he played football and ran track.
 In football, he played as a running back and had 562 yards rushing and 10 touchdowns as a senior.
 He was named second-team All-state as a defensive back by PA Football News and Associated Press, and All-conference as a running back.
 In track & field, Hawkins competed in sprinting and jumping events.
 In sprints, he recorded a personal-best time of 11.33 seconds in the 100 meters, and was a member of the 4 × 100 m relay squad.
 He also participated in long jump (20 ft 2 in) and triple jump (41 ft 8 in).